Lioncat2002/purrOS/README.md

  - Have [qemu](https://www.qemu.org/) installed

  ## Run
- - You can run the program using
+ - You can run the program by running the Makefile using `make` in the root directory
- `qemu-system-x86_64 boot_sect_simple.bin`
- If you just want to run the provided .bin file</br>
-- If you want to work on it's developement use:
-`nasm -f bin 32bit-main.asm -o boot_sect_simple.bin`
-to compile the assembly code